carbon-language/carbon-lang/llvm/docs/TableGen/ProgRef.rst

     is undefined for shift counts outside 0...63.

 ``!size(``\ *a*\ ``)``
-    This operator produces the number of elements in the list *a*.
+    This operator produces the size of the string, list, or dag *a*.
+    The size of a DAG is the number of arguments; the operator does not count.

 ``!sra(``\ *a*\ ``,`` *count*\ ``)``
     This operator shifts *a* right arithmetically by *count* bits and produces the resulting